TrushaSonawane/Offline_recipe_generator/README.md

-# 🍓 Strawberry Recipe Picker
+# 🍓 Recipe Picker 🍓

 Offline recipe generator — **fast, light, and fun.**
 Built with **Python + Tkinter**, this desktop app helps you discover recipes based on the ingredients you have and the time you’ve got.